Škoda Kodiaq

-The Škoda Kodiaq is a mid-size crossover SUV with optional three-row seating manufactured by the Czech manufacturer Škoda Auto since 2016.
+The Škoda Kodiaq is a full-size SUV with optional three-row seating manufactured by the Czech manufacturer Škoda Auto from 2016 to 2026.
 The vehicle sits in Škoda's D-SUV, above the Kamiq and Karoq.
 The vehicle is based on the Volkswagen Group MQB platform closely shared with the similarly sized Volkswagen Tiguan Allspace and the SEAT Tarraco.
+The Kodiaq was succeeded by the Škoda Peaq in 2026.

 First generation (2016)

 The first-generation Kodiaq was previously previewed as concept car named Škoda Vision S at the Geneva Motor Show 2016.
 In December 2006, Škoda registered the name "Kodiaq".
 The name refers to the largest brown bear, the Kodiak bear, living on the island of the same name off the south coast of Alaska.
 As part of its marketing campaign in 2016, the Kodiak town in Kodiak Island, Alaska was renamed Kodiaq for one day, although the Kodiaq is not sold in the US.

 In February 2016, images of the Vision S concept were released, and the concept model appeared in March 2016 at the Geneva Motor Show.
 The final SUV was introduced at the Paris Motor Show on 29 September 2016.
-The first cars were officially delivered to customers in February 2018.
+The first cars were officially delivered to customers in February 2017.

 The Kodiaq is the first vehicle in the Škoda lineup to have Area View, Tow Assist, Manoeuvre Assist and Predictive Pedestrian Protection.
 It is also the first vehicle in the Volkswagen Group MQB platform lineup to feature capacitive shortcut buttons instead of physical buttons for the 8" infotainment systems.